-III.
+IV.
 Conclusion

-- 26. The Bahamas has drafted several pieces of legislation which will allow them to achieve full compliance with currently outstanding Core and Key Recommendations (e.g. R. 1, and 35) Based on this review, The Bahamas has a high level of compliance with the Core and Key Recommendations with eleven (11) Core and Key achieving a level of full compliance.
-The remaining five (5) outstanding Core and Key Recommendations specifically R. 1, 4, 23, 40, and SR. III have relatively high levels of compliance.
-The outstanding non-Core and Key Recommendations are R.12, 16, 17, 24, 29, 32, SR. VIII and SR. IX. - 27.
-Based on the aforementioned, it is recommended that The Bahamas remain on regular follow-up and be required to report back to the Plenary at the November Plenary meeting in 2014.
-However, it is hoped that The Bahamas is able to enact the legislative amendments before that time and reach a full level of compliance so that an application can be made to exit the follow-up process and move to biennial reporting.
-This would also allow The Bahamas the opportunity to focus on its fourth round Evaluation, which is currently scheduled for the fourth quarter of 2015.
+- 19. The Bahamas has enacted several pieces of amended legislation which has resulted in achieving full compliance with several Recommendations.
+Based on the above analysis, The Bahamas is now fully compliant with Core and Key R. 1, 35 and SR. III.
+This leaves only Key R. 23 with an outstanding deficiency.
+The outstanding non-Core and Key Recommendations are R. 17, 24, 32, SR. VIII and SR. IX, with R. 17 and SR. VIII having substantial compliance.
+Recommendation 12, is now fully met. - 20.
+Based on the aforementioned, it is recommended that The Bahamas remain on regular (one year) follow- up and be required to report back to the November Plenary meeting in 2015.
+However, since the November 2014 Plenary agreed that all CFATF Member countries that have not exited the CFATF follow-up process should do so by November 2015, it is hoped that The Bahamas is able to enact the legislative amendment that will allow more substantial compliance with R. 23 and therefore result in an application to exit the follow-up process by the May 2015 Plenary.
+As noted in the previous FUR, this would also allow The Bahamas the opportunity to focus on its fourth round Evaluation, which is scheduled for the fourth quarter of 2015.